Soccer-PSG get Real, Man Utd v Atletico in revised Champions League last-16 draw | Sports-Games

 Paris St Germain will face Real Madrid in a titanic clash in the last 16 of the Champions League while Manchester United take on Atletico Madrid after UEFA declared the original draw void due to a technical error in the process on Monday.

 Earlier, United were mistakenly drawn with Villarreal, even though both teams had already faced each other in the group stage while the Premier League side's ball was not added to the bowl as a potential opponent for Atletico Madrid.
-United were eventually drawn with Paris St Germain while Atletico drew Bayern Munich before the draw was scrapped after the Spanish side complained and UEFA admitted the error.
+United were eventually drawn with PSG while Atletico drew Bayern Munich before the draw was scrapped after the Spanish side complained and UEFA admitted the error.

 PSG's initial draw with United was a highly anticipated battle between Cristiano Ronaldo and Lionel Messi -- the competition's two top goal scorers.
 The pair have won 12 of the last 13 Ballon d'Or awards for player of the year -- with Messi leading 7-5 after victory in 2021.